Climdyn/qgs/documentation/notes/joss_paper/paper.md

 # Summary

 `qgs` is a a Python implementation of a set of idealized reduced-order models representing atmospheric mid-latitude variability.
-It consists of a spectral two-layer quasi-geostrophic atmosphere on a beta-plane, coupled either to a simple land surface or to a shallow-water ocean.
+It consists of a spectral two-layer quasi-geostrophic (hence the name`qgs`) atmosphere on a beta-plane, coupled either to a simple land surface or to a shallow-water ocean.

 * In the case where it is coupled to an ocean, it reproduces the Modular Arbitrary-Order Ocean-Atmosphere Model (MAOOAM), described in @DDV2016.
 In @VDDG2015, a 36-variable configuration of this model was shown to reproduce a low-frequency variability (LFV) typical of the coupled ocean-atmosphere system.